GeoPlatform/CCB-Plugins/plugins/geop-search/angular/README.md

 > [user dir]$ ng serve

 After that you should enable to plugin in the local WordPress and begin testing/developing.
-When you update source files the project should automoaticall rebuild.
+When you update source files the project should automatically rebuild.
 Simply refresh the page to see the code changes.